-The massive 189,000-square-foot casino at the Wynn features all the latest slots, video poker machines, and table games.
+The massive 189,000-square-foot casino accompanies the Wynn sportsbook.
+It features all the latest slots, video poker machines, and table games.
 Everything is pristine here, although the gaming area can get a bit smokey with the large show and convention crowds.

 There is a lot of walking room and space on the main casino floor that houses about 2,000 slot and video machines.
 And complimentary drinks are often offered to players, especially during the quiet periods of the day.